Home > Training > SQL250: Transact-SQL for Developers

 • WHERE clause optimization

 At this point, we have learned how to define the data to query using the FROM and WHERE clauses.
-We are ready to display the results from our query.
-This is where we project columns and apply any sorting of the results.
-We will also take advantage of this opportunity to dive a little more deeply into functions.
+We are ready to project the results from our query and look at ways that the SELECT clause can be used to affect the rows that the query returns.
+We will also examine several of the system functions.

 Lessons